 In Android applications it is recommended to display actions in the action bar at the top of the screen.
 If there is any need in displaying more actions than can fit on the action bar, either an action overflow icon appears on the action bar for devices that don’t have a hardware “menu” button, or the user accesses additional actions by pressing a hardware “menu” button on devices where there is one.
 Android applications may also use contextual action bar.
 A contextual action bar is a temporary action bar that overlay the app’s action bar for the duration of a particular sub-task.

 |Actions in GMail for Android and GMail for iOS|

 6. Screen sizes and resolutions.

-iOS phones, for instance, come in two screen sizes and three resolutions (including the latest iPhone 5).
+iOS phones, for instance, come in two screen sizes and three resolutions (including the latest ).